1. Blog

 While there are plenty of human foods that are safe for dogs, sweet potatoes are actually one that’s good for dogs!
 These root veggies are filled with fiber and nutrients essential for a healthy dog’s diet.

-Plain, cooked sweet potatoes without the skins aren’t just healthy for dogs, they also have a ton of health benefits pet parents should know about.
+Plain, cooked sweet potatoes aren’t just healthy for dogs, they also have a ton of health benefits pet parents should know about.

 The Health Benefits of Sweet Potatoes

-Sweet potatoes are one of the best veggies you can give your pooch to promote pet health.
-They’re FULL of health benefits for dogs and humans alike, with tons of essential vitamins and nutrients necessary for a well-rounded diet, a strong immune system, and good overall health, including:
+Sweet potatoes* are one of the best veggies you can give your pooch to promote pet health.
+They’re full of health benefits for dogs and humans alike, with tons of essential vitamins and nutrients necessary for a well-rounded diet, supporting a strong immune system, and good overall health, including:

 Potassium

 Did you know that just one sweet potato contains about 700 mg of potassium?
-Potassium is an electrolyte that your dog needs for a healthy heart, nerves, and muscles.
+Potassium is an electrolyte that your dog needs for heart, nerve, and muscle support.
 Low levels of potassium in dogs can cause fatigue and low appetites.

 Vitamins